-Screwed me over pretty bad.
-Told me that they did tests to find out how they would do the surgery.
-In truth they did tests so they could avoid the cost of an operation and save money.
-Wasted a lot of my time by not telling me the truth.
-Their verdict in short: No operation ´cause I could quit training and live a normal life
+I felt they screwed me over pretty bad.
+They told me that they did tests to find out how they would do the surgery.
+In truth it was more that they did tests so they could avoid the cost of an operation and save money.
+Which I could in some way understand.
+BUT, it wasted a lot of my time by not telling me the truth.
+Their verdict in short: No operation since I could quit training and live a normal life

 Got denied with my sports insurance because it only covered "injury during competition or training".
 My problems were genetically.
 Also tried my home insurance, work insurance etc. No luck